RemyLogisDom/remyxer/README.md

 # Remyxer
 Real time audio multitrack mixer/recorder/player.

-Remyxer is dedicated to use mulitple USB audio input/output device.
+Remyxer is dedicated to musician work, and use mulitple USB audio input/output device.

 It is suppose to reproduce like a recording studio but dedicated to musician work.